psychedelicious/mtg-quick-search/README.md

 ## Build from source

-### Unsigned

-`yarn run build` builds the extension, outputting a zip file in the `build/` folder.

-This unsigned build can be installed in a few ways:

-- As a temporary extension on normal Firefox via `about:debugging`.
-- As a normal extension on Nightly/Developer Firefox builds, after setting `xpinstall.signatures.required` to `false` in `about:config`.
-- As a normal extension on Chrome, after enabling `Developer Mode` on `chrome://extensions/`.
-Open the `dist` folder instead of the built zip file.

-### Signed
+### Build - Firefox

-`yarn run build:signed` builds and signs the extension, outputting a zip file in the `build/` folder.
+You can build an unsigned version for testing, or a signed (probably don't want to do this though).

+#### Build - Firefox - Unsigned

+`yarn run build-ff` outputs an unsigned build to `build/firefox/`.

+#### Build - Firefox - Signed

+You probably don't want to do this - just download the latest signed Firefox release if you want to run the extension on Firefox.

+You would do this if you wanted to publish a fork of this extension for some reason - I'd prefer a pull request, though.

 This requires Mozilla Add-on API credentials.
 The build script expects the JWT issuer to be in an environment variable `MOZ_API_ISSUER` and the JWT secret to be in `MOZ_API_SECRET`.

+`yarn run build-ff-signed` builds and signs the extension with Mozilla, outputting a zip file to `build/firefox_signed`.

-The extension can be installed from file per usual.
+The signed extension can be installed from file per usual.

+### Build - Chrome

+`yarn run build-chrome` outputs a build to `build/firefox/`.

 ## Technical